Eduarcher/case_credit_fraud_official/README_en-us.md

 The full proposed architecture is depicted above, omitting some minor operations like data persisting, logging and components communications for better comprehension.
 This architecture is mainly composed of three phases: Continuous Integration, Model Pipeline and Deployment.

 #### Continuous Integration
 Starting with a successful merge from any source branch to the development branch of the Github repository, the AWS CodePipeline is automatically triggered for a new integration run.
 The updated repository is collected containing the necessary configurations for the pipeline run.
-This pipeline is mainly serverless or using IaaC to define computation resources.
+This pipeline is mainly serverless and using IaC to define computation resources.

 Initially, CodeBuild is invoked for unit testing as defined in `testspec.yml` file and configured in `tool.pytest.ini_options` section of the `pyproject.toml` file.
 The results are registered in a report of the AWS CodeBuild task, and can be acessed by authorized users for analysis.
 Finally, if the tests fail for any given reason, the pipeline run will also fail and be interrupted immediately.
 At the moment, even though the testing functionality is developed and integrated, there are few tests and the coverage is very low.

 Following the approval of the new code, the build phase aiming to create a new Docker container image is started, also powered by the AWS CodeBuild service and configured by the `Dockerfile` and `buildspec.yml` files.
 On a successful build, the new image is registered on a repository of the AWS Elastic Container Registry (ECR).
 As expected if the build fails, the pipeline run will be interrupted and the logs for debugging will be available on AWS CloudWatch.

 It's worthy noting that the built image will be registered with the tag related to the project version, defined in the `pyproject.toml` file.
 The semantic version control adhesion is, therefore, responsability of the pull request assignees, according to the performed changes and updates.
+It's not in the scope of this project, but it's recomended to implement protections against direct commit to the main branch and use Github Actions to perform validations of the semantic version before the merge.

 Concluding the run is the invocation of the AWS Lambda function responsible for updating and triggering the AWS Elastic Container Service (ECS) task with the newly built image.
-As declared in the file `credit_fraud/lambda_functions/sources/lambda_run_pipeline.py`, this Lambda function updates the ECS task definition with the new image URI of the ECR repository, runs this updated task and label as successful the CodePipeline run.
+As declared in the file `credit_fraud/lambda_functions/sources/lambda_run_pipeline.py`, this Lambda function updates the ECS task definition with the new image URI of the ECR repository, triggers the run of this updated task on the serverless Fargate cluster, and label as successful the CodePipeline run.

 Outside of the continuous integration pipeline, AWS Eventbridge Scheduler is responsible for daily running the training of the model, keeping the model updated as soon as new data is available.
-This schedule can be customized, tracked and new triggers could be added if needed, like new data being made available.
+This schedule can be customized, tracked and new triggers could be added in the future if needed, like new data being made available.

 #### Model Pipeline
-The Docker image is responsible for the configuration and deployment of a Sagemaker Pipeline that will perform compute demanding tasks like data processing and model training, requiring horizontally scalable resources.
-This pipeline is highly customizable using environment variables, and is represented with specific configurations, performing LGBM model training and deployment as follows:
+The Docker image is responsible for the configuration and deployment of a Sagemaker Pipeline that will perform compute demanding tasks like horizontal scalable data processing and model training.
+This pipeline is highly customizable using environment variables, and is represented with specific configurations, performing XGBoost model training and deployment as follows:

 ![sagemaker-pipeline](imgs/sagemaker_pipeline.png)